“Truly I tell you, just as you did it to one of the least of these who are members of my family,

 all in need of aid in body or soul.
 Luther Memorial has a longstanding tradition of mission and community service in the New River Valley.
 Our faith community strives to live out our commitment to Christ through participation in many programs that benefit God’s people locally, and around the globe.
 Below is a sample of some of our community outreach partnerships.

 The Interfaith Food Pantry is a joint ministry of over twenty-five churches in Blacksburg of varying denominations.
 The Interfaith Food Pantry relies on cash and food from churches, individuals and other organizations, and serves qualified residents of Blacksburg and McCoy.
-The Food Pantry continues to serve clients during the COVID19 pandemic.
 Find out how you can make a donation or volunteer by visiting their Facebook page.

 NRV CARES (New River Valley Child Advocacy, Resources, Education, and Services) is a private, non-profit organization dedicated to protecting children and strengthening families.

 NRV CARES strives to improve the lives of the smallest and most defenseless members of our society, while helping to support an environment where families can thrive.
-Parenting classes offered at Luther Memorial will resume when it is safe to gather in-person.
 Contact NRV Cares for more information.

 In partnership with New River Community Action (NRCA), Luther Memorial offers the Von Bora House, located on the church campus, to eligible families identified by NRCA who are in need of housing.
 These families may live at the house rent-free until they can get back on their feet; NRCA pays all utility bills, and Luther Memorial maintains the home and provides furnishings.
 In addition, the church quilting group gives every family a quilt, and children are provided with books.